springone-tour-2020-cicd/katacoda-scenarios/3-tekton/step5.md

   params:
   - name: repo-url
     type: string
-    description: The git repository URL to clone from.
+    description: The Git repository URL to clone from.
-  - name: branch-name
+  - name: revision
     type: string
-    description: The git branch to clone.
+    description: The Git revision to clone.
   workspaces:
   - name: shared-workspace
     description: This workspace will receive the cloned git repo and be passed to the next Task.